maboiteaspam/phantomizer/README.md

 > Provides an environment to develop, run and build Phantomizer projects

-phantomizer is a set of embedded tool all together to provide an unified and easy to use tasks.
+phantomizer embeds popular tools all together to provide an unified and easy to use html development environment.

+It includes several ready to use / configure task oriented toward web development requirements,
+- minification with requirejs, uglifyjs, htmlcompressor
+- image optimization
+- image spriting
+- html manifest support
+- test with qunit
+- documentation with docco and doccostyle
+- export project task
+- mobile device preview
+- bandwidth and network latency perturbators

 # Installation